Whispers: An Elephant's Tale: Plot

-The adventures of a baby elephant who was getting used to life in the herd, until the poachers (referred as "takers" by the elephants) separate him from his mother, Gentle Heart (thought to be killed by them), so he runs and gets lost.
+A baby elephant is getting used to life in the herd, until the poachers (referred as "takers" by the elephants) separate him from his mother, Gentle Heart (thought to be killed by them), so he runs and gets lost.
 He is found by a grouchy female named Groove, the sister of an alpha-female named Half Tusk, who walks off disgusted with life in her herd.
-Not exactly wholehearted, she still takes the orphan under her wing, 'till we find your herd', but fails to find his herd, or a new home with bulls (males) -who find him disrespectful and mouthy- or her own herd, who nickname the kid Whispers since his trumpeting is so weak.
+She reluctantly takes the orphan under her wing, promising to find his herd.
+Yet, she fails to locate his original herd, a suitable home with other bulls (who deem him disrespectful and mouthy), or even a place within her own herd, which nicknames him "Whispers" because of his weak trumpeting.
 Meanwhile the fear for poachers and lions drives them north over the great river, a long and dangerous journey.
 Groove manages to save Whispers from a pride of lionesses one night.

 After a harsh encounter another night with poachers this time, Groove manages to save Whispers from them but ends up fatally wounded in the morning by their gunshots.
 Whispers is able to find help from Groove's herd.
-But even the help of Half Tusk cannot save a poor dying Groove, so, Groove tells Whispers to continue the journey with her herd and without her while promising her to look after her herd.
+But even with Half Tusk's help, Groove can't be saved.
+So, she tells Whispers to continue the journey with her herd, entrusting Whispers to their care.